 External review is your best chance to overturn a UHC denial.
-Independent reviewers who aren't paid by UnitedHealthcare overturn their denials 40-50% of the timeβfar higher than internal appeals.
+Independent reviewers who aren't paid by UnitedHealthcare overturn their denials 40-50% of the time -- far higher than internal appeals.

 Best of all: it's completely free for you, and the decision is binding on UHC.